guiweber/config/webserv/readme.md

 # Ampache server configuration
-These are instructions to configure Fedora webserver running Ampache, Owncloud and Wallbagger on VirtualBox.
-At the time of writing, Fedora 25 is used.
+These are instructions to configure Fedora webserver running Ampache, Owncloud and Wallabag on VirtualBox.
+At the time of writing, Fedora 26 is used.

 ## Prerequisites
-- Install Fedora Server (the NetInstall iso provides the option)
+- Install Fedora Server
 - Configure port forwarding (22, 80, 443) in your internet router and through VirtualBox.

 ## Run config bash file